 We want to ensure that you receive communications that are most relevant to you, be it through visiting our website or receiving emails, post or phone calls.
 We want to make sure you receive the best attention when you book on an event, become a member or make a donation.

 We collect information from you in the following ways:

-When you interact with us via our supplier/partners working on our behalf: This could be if you called which is delivered through a trusted organisation working on our behalf and always under our instruction.
+When you interact with us via our supplier/partners working on our behalf: This could be if you contacted us through a trusted organisation working on our behalf.

 When you interact with us through third parties: This could be if you provide a donation through a third party such as Just Giving or one of the other third parties that we work with and provide your consent for your personal information to be shared with us.

 When you visit our website: We gather general information which might include which pages you visit most often and which services, events or information is of most interest to you.
 We may also track which pages you visit when you click on links in emails from us.
 We also use "cookies" to help our site run effectively.
 There are more details below – see 'Cookies'.